joshghent/blog/content/blog/lifehacks/index.md

 3. be requirements led
 4. ask good questions
 5. time spend configuring a system (productivity, software, computer) is time wasted.
-6. the goal of a productivity system is to be simple and reduce cognative overhead. evaluate if yours is accomplishing those goals.
+6. the goal of a productivity system is to be simple and reduce cognitive overhead. evaluate if yours is accomplishing those goals.